-Dwelling (Single-Family) means a residential dwelling unit other than a mobile home, designed for and occupied by one family only.
+Dwelling (Single-Family) means a residential dwelling unit other than a manufactured home or mobile home, designed for and occupied by one family only.

 Dwelling (Two-Family) means a residential building containing two dwelling units, designed for not more than two families.